jhaojay/imdb_data_engineer_project_with_aws/README.md

 ```python
 $ python3 prepare_files.py
 ```
-The folder "imdb_raw_data" will be generated, and it has the following structure:

 # Usage
 (Note: Assuming the reader has the knowledge of AWS's EC2 and S3, only brief instructions are given here.)